 |

-On 4th April Bucks Fizz win the Eurovision Song Contest for Britain with their song Making Your Mind Up.
+On 4th April Bucks Fizz win the Eurovision Song Contest for United Kingdom with the song Making Your Mind Up.

 On the same day police arrest the Red Brigade leader Mario Moretti in Rome.